AlexandreVC/Workshop2/README.md

 ### Questions
 - Q1 - Create a torrent containing [this image](https://cdn.futura-sciences.com/sources/images/Chaton.jpeg).
 - Q2 - Now copy the image to a new directory named `partition1` and create a torrent of this folder.
 What do you observe?

+The file contains all the documents included in partition1.
+In our case, it contains only the image, so it contains the image in the context of the file.

 - Q3 - Copy the `partition1` folder and then generate the associated torrent.
 What do you observe?

+Although torrents have the same content, they are not the same.
+For example, the infoHash is different.

 ## IPFS